Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: The main algorithm

 In this section we extend the scheme described in Section~\ref{sec:alg3} to the case $\ell > 2$.
+As in the previous section, we only consider the discrete problem, where the input is a polygonal curve with breakpoints.
 Again, the crucial step is a careful definition of a set system for approximation which allows for an efficient implementation of a set system oracle.
 The main idea is to replace the edges of the proxy curve $\pi$ from Section~\ref{sec:alg3} by simplifications of the corresponding subcurves.
 We show that we can do this in a way that ensures that these simplifications are nested in a certain way.
-This in turn will allow us to build efficient data structures for this set system.
+This in turn will allow us to build efficient oracle data structures for this set system.
+We will later show how to use the main elements of this algorithm for the continuous case in Section~\ref{sec:cont}.